Akk4r1n/culinaryquest/README.md

 4. Open your web browser and visit http://localhost:3000 to see the website in action!
    Deployment

-## Deployment
+## Deployment using Docker manually

-To deploy the Culinary Quest Recipe Collection website using Docker, make sure you have Docker installed on your machine.
+To deploy the Culinary Quest Recipe Collection website using Docker manually, make sure you have Docker installed on your machine.
 Then, follow these steps:

 1. Build the Docker image: